Homeless Resource Center

 - This work includes multiple approaches to respond to community needs and elevate accountability.
 The pilot Resource Center supports these goals.

-The City will form a steering committee of residents, business owners, people with lived experience, and social service providers to
+The City has formed a steering committee of neighborhood residents, business owners, people with lived experience, and social service providers to:

-- develop outcomes and metrics that will define success for the Resource Center and the surrounding neighborhood, and
+- Develop outcomes and metrics that will define success for the Resource Center and the surrounding neighborhood

 The City and the selected operator will work with neighborhood residents, property owners, and business owners to reduce impacts to the surrounding area.
 Activities may include increased police patrols, neighborhood clean-ups, cameras and lighting, beautification projects, and increased trash bins.